Design – the magic world of Joseph Walsh

 Despite his relatively young age, Joseph Walsh (b.
 1979) has rapidly become one of the most influential and renowned figures of contemporary design.

-What makes Walsh’s work unique is an exceptional combination of outstanding design and a hand crafted making which often pushes wood bending, molding, and carving beyond conventional limits.
+What makes Walsh’s work unique is an exceptional combination of outstanding design and handcrafted making which often pushes wood bending, molding, and carving beyond conventional limits.
 In this sense, Walsh epitomizes what the designer-maker of today should be.

-A self-taught designer, Walsh begun creating single-piece and limited-edition furniture professionally in 1999, in his workshop at his family’s farm in County Cork, Ireland.
+A self-taught designer, Walsh began creating single-piece and limited-edition furniture professionally in 1999, in his workshop at his family’s farm in County Cork, Ireland.

 Though most famous for his sculptural furniture made in wood, Walsh also engages with other materials – such as marble, limestone, copper, and resin.

 While Walsh’s forms somewhat evoke those of south Ireland’s impressive landscape – sometimes gentle, sometimes dramatic -, the practical side of his approach partly originates from having grown up in a farm where hand making, maintaining, and fixing practical objects and tools was an everyday thing, he says; it was in that farm that Walsh made his first piece of furniture, a farmhouse dresser when he was just twelve (he admits it took six full months for him to complete it, though).

 Usually, each project originates from Walsh’s sketch drawings and models which are then further developed in his workshop passing through various phases – material selection, sewing, carving, bending, and assembling – up to the final finishing process (usually lacquer or white oil coating).
 Larger objects are also developed in detail by using 3D modeling and structural engineering technologies.